 You can pay extra to stop off with a guide to explore both places in a little more depth.

-We will have a separate post soon dedicated to the nightly ghost tour.
+We have a separate post dedicated to the Port Arthur nightly ghost tour.
 I LOVED it.
 It was soooo much fun and well worth doing.

 It’s the best ghost tour I have ever been on and I loved seeing Port Arthur lit up by the full moon and our guide’s lantern.
 Just knowing you are walking the grounds of the most haunted place in Australia is enough to get your “thrill o meter” shooting up.